Homer Badman: Reception

 In its original broadcast, "Homer Badman" finished 50th in ratings for the week of November 21–27, 1994, with a Nielsen rating of 9.5, equivalent to approximately 9.1 million viewing households.
 It was the highest-rated show on the Fox network that week, beating Married... with Children.
+In the United Kingdom, "Homer Badman" is the earliest episode of The Simpsons to receive a 12 certificate for home release by the British Board of Film Classification; previous episodes remain certificated at U or PG.

 According to David Mirkin, the episode is very highly ranked among Simpsons fans.

 In Entertainment Weekly's top 25 The Simpsons episodes list, compiled in 2003, "Homer Badman" was placed eighteenth.
 The Daily Telegraph characterized the episode as one of "The 10 Best Simpsons TV Episodes".

 In 2003, during the first meeting between Ricky Gervais, co-creator and star of The Office, and episode writer Greg Daniels, Gervais revealed that this was his favorite episode of The Simpsons.
 Daniels would go on to adapt The Office for American television.